elehcimd/mltraq/mkdocs/index.md

 * **Blazing fast**: The [fastest](./benchmarks/speed.md) experiment tracking solution in the industry.

-* **Extreme tracking and interoperability**: With native database types, [Numpy and PyArrow serialization, and a safe subset of opcodes for Python pickles](./advanced/storage.md#the-datapak-format).
+* **Extreme tracking and interoperability**: With native database types, [NumPy and PyArrow serialization, and a safe subset of opcodes for Python pickles](./advanced/storage.md#the-datapak-format).

 * **Promoting collaboration**: Work seamlessly with your team by creating, storing, reloading, mixing, resuming, and sharing experiments using [any local or remote SQL database](advanced/storage.md).